 He grabbed my arms and tried to pull me towards him.
 “Katherine.
 I have been waiting for you.”

 Sobbing, I pushed him away.
 “No!”
 Close to hysteria, I was screaming at him, “The Edward I loved would never have put me through all this pain!”

 “Please— please give me a chance to explain.”
 I could see the desperation in his eyes as he pulled me to a table.
 “I told you I would never go back to Mexico.
 My marriage was a failure, but I knew we could not be together.
 You were not ready.
 Je`sus was shot that night He did not have any family and would never be missed.
 Angela was too upset to view the body, so my friends identified him as me.
 They told everyone that Je`sus was so broken up over my death, he left the band.
 I took his name.
 I wanted to tell you, but knew I could not.
 A few years ago, I decided to come to the one place that I knew you might come someday.
 I’m so sorry for your pain.”

 I looked into his face and saw the years of agony he had endured knowing he could not come to me.
 But how can I forgive all the years?
 I touched his cheek with my fingers and brushed back the tears that rolled down his face.
 Nothing else matters now.
 Edward is here and alive and I still love him with all of my heart.

 I could taste the tears of our reunion as our lips joined together and he pulled me into his arms.

-Romantic Shorts thanks you for joining us for Sandra J. Eastman’s TO BE FREE.
+Romantic Shorts thanks you for joining us for Sandra J. Eastman’s To Be Free.
 Please feel free to visit Sandra J. Eastman’s Author’s Page to learn more about this talented writer.
-You can leave a comment for Sandra, other readers, or Romantic Shorts in the comments below, through our Contact Page, or by sharing this story with friends and family using the social media share buttons.
+You can leave a comment for Sandra, other readers, or Romantic Shorts using the comment form below, our contact form on our Contact Us page, or by sharing this story with friends and family using the share buttons below.